 Note 5 Wireless Charging Problems

 The Galaxy Note 5 features wireless charging.
 Allowing owners to drop it on a pad, plug in nothing, and charge it.
-The phone is also the first device that supports the new “fast wireless charging” standard.
+The phone is also the first to support the new “fast wireless charging” standard.
 It’s a fancy feature, but still doesn’t charge as fast as a wired connection like what comes in the box.

 Samsung Note 5 works with both wireless charging technologies that are popular today.
 Using powermat, Qi chargers and others.
 Then, it’s backwards compatible with another type that is used at some hotels, in newer vehicles, or places like select Starbucks locations.
 We’d simply suggest using the cord to charge it, but if you’d like to use this feature, here’s what to consider.